-Requirements SBIR Primary Employment PI shall be primarily employed with the SBC.
-Employment The Offeror must certify in the completed proposal package that the primary Certification employment of the PI will be with the SBC at the time of award and during the execution of the project and will spend more than one half of his/her time (based on a 40-hour workweek) as an employee of the Awardee or has requested and received a written deviation from this requirement from the Funding Agreement officer.
-Co-Pls Not allowed.
-Deviation Request Any deviation requests will be reviewed during negotiation of the award and either approved or declined before final award by the Funding Agreement officer.

-Misrepresentation of Shall result in a decline of the completed proposal package or termination of Qualifications the contract.
-Substitution of PIs Requires a prior approval from NASA after award.
+Requirements STTR Primary Employment The primary employment of the Principal Investigator (PI) shall be with the SBC Research Institution (RI) under the STTR program.
+Employment The offeror must certify in the completed proposal package that the primary Certification employment of the PI will be with the SBC or the RI at the time of award and during the execution of the project.
+Primary employment means that more than 50 percent of the PI's total employed time (including all concurrent employers, consulting, and sel employed time) is spent with the SBC or RI at the time of award and during the period of performance.
+Primary employment with an SBC precludes full-time employment at another organization.
+If the PI does not currently meet these primary employment requirements, then the offeror must explain how these requirements will be met if the proposal is selected for contract negotiations that may lead to an award.
+Co-PIs Not allowed.
+Deviation Request Any deviation requests will be reviewed during the negotiation of the award and eigenvalues. approved or declined before the final award by the funding agreement officer.
+Misrepresentation of This shall result in a decline of the completed proposal package or termination of the Qualifications contract.
+Substitution of PIs Requires prior approval from NASA after award.

 Note: NASA considers full-time employment to include salaried employees and employees who regularly work a 40-hour workweek.
-NASA considers half-time employment to be a 19.9-hour or more workweek.
+NASA considers a 19.9-hour or more workweek elsewhere to conflict with this rule.
 In rare occasions, minor deviations from this requirement may be necessary; however, any minor deviation must be approved in writing prior to the award by the Contracting Officer after consultation with the NASA SBIR/STTR Program Manager/Business Manager.